 Back in 1991, the term, “highly sensitive person” was coined by a clinical psychologist, Dr. Elaine Aron.
 Dr. Aron used this term to describe people who are particularly sensitive to the world around them.
-Due to their highly sensitive nervous systems, highly sensitive people naturally are more acutely aware of physical, emotional, and social stimuli within their environment, particularly from other people.
+Due to their highly sensitive nervous systems, sensitivities naturally are more acutely aware of physical, emotional, and social stimuli within their environment, particularly from other people.

 Are you a highly sensitive person?
 Since you are reading this short article, it is likely that you are!
 If you are not sure, click here to take a short self-test.